uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/algorithms.rst

 Additional Algorithms
 +++++++++++++++++++++

-In addition to the standard-aligned parallel algorithms, oneDPL provides the following algorithm functions, defined in the ``<oneapi/dpl/algorithm>`` header.
+In addition to the standard-aligned parallel algorithms, oneDPL provides the following algorithm functions.

+For compatibility with the previous versions of the specification, besides their indicated header files all these algorithms are defined in ``<oneapi/dpl/algorithm>``. [*Note*: This may be deprecated in the future. -- *end note*]

 .. code:: cpp

+    // Defined in <oneapi/dpl/numeric>
     template<typename Policy, typename InputKeyIt, typename InputValueIt,
         typename OutputValueIt,
         typename T = typename std::iterator_traits<InputValueIt>::value_type,